 A trust gives another party, the trustee, the right to hold title to property or assets for the benefit of a third party.
-A trust is similar to a will, but it has the benefit of avoiding probate court and potentially alleviating estate taxes for those with over 24.12 million in assets (per couple).
-A trust can also be acted upon while a person is living or after their death.
+Making it similar to a will, but it has the benefit of avoiding probate court and potentially alleviating estate taxes for those with over 24.12 million in assets (per couple).
+The trust can also be acted upon while a person is living or after death.
 Beyond that, it can protect assets from creditors while giving specified terms for the beneficiary of the inheritance.
-Assets that are in a trust benefit from the step-up in basis which could allow for a tax savings for the beneficiaries should they choose to sell the property or asset.
+Assets that are in a trust benefit from the step-up in basis which could allow for tax savings for the beneficiaries should they choose to sell the property or asset.
 Trusts are more expensive to establish compared to a will.
 Trusts can cost $1,000 to $5,000 depending on the type of trust.
 This is why many opt for a will instead.

 How do beneficiaries work?

 A beneficiary is who you designate to receive assets after you pass away.
-For investment accounts it is as simple as filling out a document.
+For investment accounts, it is as simple as filling out a document.
 It is important to reflect on who you wish to receive your assets.
-Often it is a spouse then your children, if not it normally goes to a brother or sister in the family.
+Often it is a spouse and then your children, if not it normally goes to a brother or sister in the family.
 A beneficiary does not have to be a family member though, it can be anyone you deem as someone you want to receive a piece of your assets.
-Remove the social norms and think of who you want to receive the assets or what organization you want to receive the assets.
-It is your wishes to be honored, no one else’s.
-Every account you have needs to have a designated beneficiary so that it does not get stuck in probate.
+Remove the social norms and think of who you want to receive the assets from or what organization you want to receive the assets from.
+It is your wish to be honored, no one else’s.
+Every account you have needs to have a designated beneficiary so that it does not stop in probate.
 Also, if you go through a divorce or if a beneficiary passes away be sure to update your documents to reflect that.
 Otherwise, it will go to the person designated on the account.
 A good practice is to review your beneficiaries every year at your annual review with your financial advisor.

 If you have no desire to create these documents or feel as though it really doesn’t matter.
 Let this serve as a reminder that this is the final act of love you give them after you pass.
-The grieving process is different for everyone and this will help your family know the best steps to honor you after your passing without having to debate it amongst themselves.
-No one knows the date that we will pass, but it is best to be prepared for your family regardless of when that day comes.
+The grieving process is different for everyone and this will help your family know the best steps to honor you after your passing.
+It is best to be prepared for your family regardless of when that day comes.